 Crucially, the reason adversarial misclassifications carry such important and interesting consequences is the very strong and intuitive sense that machines perceive these stimuli in ways that humans do not.
-And indeed, a growing literature has sought to demonstrate this empirically, by asking human subjects to classify such stimuli and noting similarities and differences in their classification decisions (Carlini et al., 2016; Chandrasekaran et al., 2017; Elsayed et al., 2018; Harding et al., 2018; Yuan et al., 2020; Zhou and Firestone, 2019; see also Baker et al., 2018; Dujmović et al., 2020; Feather et al., 2019; Golan et al., 2020).
+And indeed, a growing literature has explored this intuition empirically, by asking human subjects to classify such stimuli and noting similarities and differences in their classification decisions (Carlini et al., 2016; Chandrasekaran, Yadav, Chattopadhyay, Prabhu, & Parikh, 2017; Elsayed et al., 2018; Harding, Rajivan, Bertenthal, & Gonzalez, 2018; Yuan et al., 2020; Zhou & Firestone, 2019; see also Baker, Lu, Erlikhman, & Kellman, 2018; Dujmović, Malhotra, & Bowers, 2020; Feather, Durango, Gonzalez, & McDermott, 2019; Golan, Raju, & Kriegeskorte, 2020).
 But might some of these discrepancies arise in part because of the means of comparison themselves?

-1.3.1 Can people understand adversarial speech?
+1.3.1.
+Can people understand adversarial speech?

 As a case study of this possibility, we consider here the example of adversarial speech.
-A recent and influential research program shows that it is possible to generate audio signals that are recognized as familiar voice commands by automated speech-recognition systems but that human listeners hear as meaningless noise (Carlini et al., 2016; Figure 1).
-In short (though see below for more detail), a normal voice command can be "mangled" by removing audio features not used by the speech-recognition system, such that it remains
+A recent and influential research program shows that it is possible to generate audio signals that are recognized as familiar voice commands by automated speech-recognition systems but that human listeners hear as meaningless noise (Carlini et al., 2016; Fig. 1).
+In the particular attack we explore here (see the General Discussion for other examples), a normal, human-recognizable voice command can be "mangled" by removing audio features not used by the speech-recognition system, such that it remains perfectly intelligible to that system but becomes incomprehensible to a human listener (see below for more detail).2 To verify that such stimuli are truly heard as meaningless nonspeech, this work included an empirical comparison between the relevant speech-recognition system and a cohort of human subjects, who were played the audio clips and asked to make judgments about them.
+In particular, the